 - 2. Structure of the Environmental and Social Framework.
 The Environmental and Social Framework comprises: - Introduction and Vision.
 These provide an overview of the Bank, the Environmental and Social Framework's structure and objectives and the aspirations of the Bank concerning: (a) environmental and social sustainability; and (b) its role in meeting the challenge of sustainable development in Asia. - Environmental and Social Policy (ESP).
 This comprises mandatory environmental and social requirements for each Project. - Environmental and Social Standards.
-Three associated mandatory environmental and social standards (ESSs) set out more detailed environmental and social requirements relating to the following: - ESS 1: Environmental and Social Assessment and Management; - ESS 2: Involuntary Resettlement; and - ESS 3: Indigenous Peoples. - Environmental and Social Exclusion List.
+Three associated mandatory environmental and social standards (ESSs) set out more detailed environmental and social requirements relating to the following: - o ESS 1: Environmental and Social Assessment and Management; - o ESS 2: Involuntary Resettlement; and - ESS 3: Indigenous Peoples. - Environmental and Social Exclusion List.
 The Bank will not knowingly finance a Project that involves activities or items specified in this list (Exclusion List). - Glossary.
-This includes definitions of certain terms used in the ESP and ESSs. - Directive: Environmental and Social Procedures.
-Detailed mandatory procedures for implementation of the ESP and ESSs are under development and will be issued by the Bank's President in a Directive: Environmental and Social Procedures.
+This includes definitions of certain terms used in the ESP and ESSs. - Directive on Environmental and Social Policy.
+Detailed mandatory procedures for implementation of the ESP and ESSs have been issued by the Bank's President in a Directive on Environmental and Social Policy.
 The initial Directive may be supplemented over time with additional procedures as needed. - Guidance and Information Tools.
-Non-mandatory guidance and information tools designed to explain or facilitate implementation of the Environmental and Social Framework will also be developed in due course and provided in guidance notes.
+Non-mandatory guidance and information tools designed to explain or facilitate implementation of the Environmental and Social Framework will also be developed in due course and provided in guidance notes. - 3.
+Board Approval.
+The Bank's Board of Directors has approved the ESP and accompanying three ESSs (including the Environmental and Social Exclusion List and Glossary), as set forth in the Annex attached hereto.

-- 3. Board Approval.
-The Bank's Board of Directors has approved the ESP and accompanying three ESSs (including the Environmental and Social Exclusion List and Glossary), as set forth in the Annex attached hereto. - 4.
-Review of the ESF and Development of an Energy Strategy.
+4. Review of the ESF.
 Based on the experience gained from the application of the ESP and ESSs to individual Projects during the first three years of the Bank's operation, the Bank will, at the end of this period, conduct a review of the overall Environmental and Social Framework.
 As warranted, updates would be introduced to the framework, and further improvements to the ESP and ESSs would be recommended to the Board of Directors for approval.
 Emphasis will be placed on dynamic learning from both design and implementation of Projects in the diverse countries served by the Bank.
-To further underpin the Environmental and Social Framework, an energy strategy for the Bank will be developed for consideration and endorsement by the Board of Directors.